regymm/quasiSoC/BuildnRun.md

 **Preparation**

-You should first have RISC-V 32-bit toolchain with Newlib -- [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain), probably configure with `./configure --prefix=/opt/riscv32_xxx --with-arch=rv32im --with-abi=ilp32 && make newlib`.
+You should first have RISC-V 32-bit toolchain with Newlib -- [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain), probably configure with `./configure --prefix=/opt/riscv32_xxx --with-arch=rv32ima_zicsr --with-abi=ilp32 && make newlib`.

+Or you can use pre-built Docker containers including the tools: `regymm/rv32ima`

 **Hardware**

 Then run `make` in `firmware/` to generate SoC boot ROM.
+Or `docker run -it --rm -v .:/mnt regymm/rv32ima:latest` and `make -C /mnt/firmware`.

 If error occurs, probably it's just some minor path problems or environment variables, just export variables, modify `Makefile`, and fix according your own case.

-Use `eda_projects/pCPU-squeakyboard-vivado/proj.tcl` to re-create Vivado project.
-Or just create a new project and add all verilog files and constraints.
+~~Use `eda_projects/pCPU-squeakyboard-vivado/proj.tcl` to re-create Vivado project.~~ Just create a new project and add all verilog files and constraints.
+See `sim/run_sim.sh` for an idea of what files are required.
 That's it, because no IP core is used.
-Clocking is (by default) instantiated via PLLE2_ADV directly instead of clocking_wizard.
+Clocking is (by default) instantiated via PLL or MMCM directly instead of clocking_wizard.

-Of course you should modify files in `rtl/board-specific/squeakyboard/` according to your own board and peripherals(you can just disconnect input/output wires without disabling modules, no problem).
+Of course you should modify files in `rtl/board-specific/nexys_video/` according to your own board and peripherals(you can just disconnect input/output wires without disabling modules, no problem).

 Then run synthesis/implementation/bitstream as usual -- just take special care that no critical warnings about `result_bootrom.dat` occur -- boot ROM must be compiled into bitstream, while RAM and register inital values usually don't matter.
 It's recommended to have ILA hooked up to ∂CPU program counter(PC) and memory buses, in case memory hangs or PC flies away.